Powell Family Cooking

 Step Two: Shape the Patties

-Form the mixture into 6 equal-sized patties, about ½ inch thick.
+Form the mixture into 6 or 7 equal-sized patties, about ½ inch thick.
 This ensures they cook evenly and hold together well during frying.

 Step Three: Cook the Patties